neos/doctools/TheDefinitiveGuide/PartIII/Configuration.rst

 	are meant to change.
 Settings are the highest level of system configuration.
 * *Routes.yaml*
 	Contains routes configuration.
 This routing information is parsed and used by the MVC Web Routing mechanism.
-Refer to the Routing chapter for more information.
+Refer to the :ref:`ch-routing` chapter for more information.
 * *Objects.yaml*
 	Contains object configuration, i.e. options which configure objects and the combination of those on a lower level.
-See the Object Manager chapter for more information.
+See the :ref:`ch-object-management` chapter for more information.
 * *Policy.yaml*
 	Contains the configuration of the security policies of the system.
-See the *Security* chapter for details.
+See the :ref:`ch-security` chapter for details.
 * *PackageStates.php*
 	Contains a list of packages and their current state, for  example if they are active